bjss-data-academy/apache-spark-databricks/spark-sql.md

 }
 ```

-> You might be able to find a schema definition for the JSON data as a [JSV](https://tour.json-schema.org/content/01-Getting-Started/01-Your-First-Schema)
+> You might find a [JSV](https://tour.json-schema.org/content/01-Getting-Started/01-Your-First-Schema) defining the data schema.
+>
+> It would be found in the API documentation

 We create a table with a column `game_results` to hold that structure: